Swimming in Glacial Melt Waters of Colchuck Lake

 We took a short break and relaxed on a large rock slab that provided expansive views of the valley below.

 The movement of glaciers sculpted the Cascades into the jagged alpine range they are today.
 During the last 2.4 million years numerous ice ages have repeatedly blanketed much of the range with ice.
-The large valley glaciers carved out deep valleys like the one pictured below.
+The glaciers carved out deep valleys like the one pictured below.

 Climbing intensified again on the steep final stretch.

 Many people consider this one of the finest lake views in the Cascades and it's easy to see why.
 The lake is ringed by rugged granite peaks.
 Dragontail Peak (located left of center), known for its thin jagged ridge, dominates the view.
-Colchuck Peak (8,705 ft) is located right of center and between these two peaks is the remnants of Cholchick Glacier.
+Colchuck Peak (8,705 ft) is located right of center and between these two peaks is the remnants of Colchuck Glacier.

 We followed one of the many social paths that led down to the shore.

-Located in the center between these two mountains is Aasgard Pass, an unbelievably steep “shortcut” to the high-elevation basin in the Enchantments.
+Located in the center between these two mountains is Aasgard Pass, an unbelievably steep 'shortcut' to the high-elevation basin in the Enchantments.
 From this angle, the pass looks typical but it is a relentless trail, covered in loose rock that gains nearly 2,000 feet of elevation in less than one mile.

 When snow-covered, the Aasgard Pass can be a dangerous hike for ill-prepared climbers.
-We aren't up for a snow climb but we might consider tackling Aasgard Pass to experience the beauty of the Enchantments if we return.

 Before heading back to West Seattle, we stopped in Leavenworth.
 Leavenworth is a small, beautifully designed, old world Alpine/Bavarian style village.